Alzheimer's disease is a complex puzzle that researchers are committed to solving. Currently, nearly 200 Alzheimer's drugs are in clinical trials.

 “The treatments that result from this line of research are the treatments that will potentially help patients maintain their independence and quality of life for much longer,” Cameron said.

-According to the most recent Alzheimer’s Association survey of data, there are currently 172 active clinical trials evaluating 143 Alzheimer’s drugs.2 Of those, 83.2% (119) represent disease-modifying agents (like Aduhelm) while 9.8% (14) are designed to address symptoms of cognitive impairments.
-The remaining 6.9% (10) address behavioral and other symptoms.
+Today, there are nearly 200 Alzheimer's drugs in active clinical trials.
+Most, like Aduhelm, represent disease-modifying agents, while some are designed to address symptoms of cognitive impairments.
+The rest address behavioral and other symptoms.

-As a result of all this work, “there is a new sense of optimism in the field,” said Suzanne Schindler, MD, a clinical neurologist and dementia specialist at Washington University who recently spoke at an Association of Health Care Journalists conference session highlighting ongoing clinical trials and recent advances in drug therapies.3
+As a result of all this work, “there is a new sense of optimism in the field,” said Suzanne Schindler, MD, a clinical neurologist and dementia specialist at Washington University who spoke at a 2023 Association of Health Care Journalists conference session highlighting ongoing clinical trials and recent advances in drug therapies.3

 What is the new treatment for Alzheimer’s?